rhnvrd/mikrotikCookbook/VPN-internet.md

 # VPN-internet

-## Scenario:
+## Scenario

-### Receiving internet from a wireless hotspot and sharing it with MikroTik users via VPN
+#### Receiving internet from a wireless hotspot and sharing it with MikroTik users via VPN

 > We want a MikroTik router that receives internet from a hotspot and routes all bridge clients through an L2TP VPN, with no direct internet access from the LAN, while maintaining a stable VPN connection.